Putin orders Russian troop withdrawal from Ukrainian border

 The troop pullout came before an expected meeting between Putin and his Ukrainian counterpart Petro Poroshenko in Milan next week.

-The Kremlin said that the Russian president had met his defense minister, Sergei Shoigu.
+The Kremlin said that the Russian president had met his defence minister, Sergei Shoigu.

 "The minister had reported to the Supreme Commander about the completion of summer period of training on shooting ranges of the southern military district," said a statement on the Kremlin's web site.